Incipit: In music

 Musical incipits are printed in standard music notation.
 They typically feature the first few bars of a piece, often with the most prominent musical material written on a single staff (the examples given at right show both the single-staff and full-score incipit variants).
 Incipits are especially useful in music because they can call to mind the reader's own musical memory of the work where a printed title would fail to do so.
 Musical incipits appear both in catalogs of music and in the tables of contents of volumes that include multiple works.

 In choral music, sacred or secular pieces from before the 20th century were often titled with the incipit text.
 For instance, the proper of the Catholic Mass and the Latin transcriptions of the biblical psalms used as prayers during services are always titled with the first word or words of the text.
 Protestant hymns of the eighteenth and nineteenth centuries are also traditionally titled with an incipit.

 In computer science

 In computer science, long strings of characters may be referred to by their incipits, particularly encryption keys or product keys.
 Notable examples include FCKGW (used by Windows XP) and 09 F9 (used by Advanced Access Content System).
+In Git, objects can be referred to by the first few characters of their hash.